 Direction: Bruno Martins

-Performed by: Catarina Gomes, Cláudia Berkeley, Daniela Marques
+Performed and co-created by: Catarina Gomes, Cláudia Berkeley, Daniela Marques

 Research and Dramaturgical Support | Oral narrative technique: Patrícia Amaral